The Cornet ED88T EMF meter is the most recent addition to the Cornet range.

 Price is important.
 But what’s most important is understanding what you’re getting for your money.
 Because otherwise, no matter what the price, there’s a real possibility you’re going to end up wasting your money on the wrong EMF meter.

 What I’ve set out to do here is review this meter in a simple, no nonsense way, so that you can decide if the Cornet ED88T is the right EMF meter for you.
 But the first question I want to address is even more fundamental.

 There are now thousands of independent studies which link electromagnetic field exposures from supposedly harmless devices, which we all use in our homes and work places, to a long list of serious diseases, including cancer, cardiovascular disease, diabetes, suicide, epilepsy, to name just a few.

 The only way to understand what you’re exposing yourself to is by using a device like the Cornet ED88T EMF meter.
-If you’re looking for straight facts on EMF dangers, see the BioInitiative Report.
-If you need more convincing just spend a few moments reading the articles and readers comments on this website – the reason I started this website was because I got sick from these supposedly harmless EMF exposures.
+If you need more convincing just spend a few moments reading the articles and readers comments on this website – the reason I started this website was because I got very sick from these supposedly harmless EMF exposures.

 Okay.
 Now let’s get the technical part out of the way.

 Cornet ED88T EMF Meter – Technical Specifications